Contact Us

 2.0 Screen Groups

-1 Minute
+1 Like

-863 Views
+1795 Views

 Screen Groups

-New to Screen Groups in Pixera 2.0 is the ability to add Screen objects to multiple screen groups and assign layers visibility based on a new parameter in Setup: Screen Group Presence.
+New to Screen Groups in PIXERA 2.0 is the ability to add Screen objects to multiple screen groups and assign layers visibility based on a new parameter in Setup: Screen Group Presence.

 You can add a new screen group by clicking on the plus button in the Screen Groups tab: